nia-source/code-differently-25-q1-Nia/lesson_26/README.md

 #### Running the API

-You can run the server using the usual `./gradlew run` command from the `api/java` directory.
+You can run the server using the usual `./gradlew run --console=plain` command from the `api/java` directory.
 If you want to test that the server is running correctly, you can use `curl` like so:

 ```bash
 curl http://localhost:3001/items | json_pp